erdemduman/Generify_Flutter/README.md

 # Generify

-A song recommendation app, which is built with Flutter.
+A song recommendation app, which is being built with Flutter.
 In progress...